-Placental abruption is a serious but rare pregnancy complication.
-In a placental abruption, the placenta separates from the inner wall of the uterus before delivery.
-A placental abruption can be a partial or complete separation.
+Placental abruption is a rare but serious pregnancy complication.
+In a placental abruption, the placenta separates from the inner uterine wall before delivery.
+This may be a partial or complete separation.
 This process can deprive the infant of oxygen and nutrients that are vital to their fetal development.
 It can also cause the mother to experience heavy bleeding.

 Often, placental abruption will happen suddenly and without any warning.
 Most cases of placental abruption happen without any explainable cause.
 If it is not treated immediately, the mother and baby can be in danger.

 Unfortunately, there are cases of doctors misdiagnosing the problem.
 A misdiagnosis can prevent immediate treatment that can save the baby and mother from serious complications.

 Placental Abruption Causes

-- You use cocaine
+- Cigarette use

-- Your water breaks before 37 weeks
+- Water breaking before 37 weeks

-- You had an abruption in a previous pregnancy
+- Abruption in a previous pregnancy

-- You are pregnant with twins, triplets or more
+- Pregnant with twins, triplets, or more